corda/corda/docs/source/creating-a-cordapp.rst

 This will publish corda-$version.jar, finance-$version.jar, core-$version.jar and node-$version.jar to the
 group net.corda.
 You can now depend on these as you normally would a Maven dependency.

-Gradle Plugins for Cordapps
+Gradle plugins for CorDapps
 ===========================

 There are several Gradle plugins that reduce your build.gradle boilerplate and make development of Cordapps easier.
 The available plugins are in the gradle-plugins directory of the Corda repository.

-Building Gradle Plugins
+Building Gradle plugins
 -----------------------

 To install to your local Maven repository the plugins that Cordapp gradle files require, run the following from the